It’s a common misconception that the best way to lose weight is cardio on cardio on cardio.

 Hopefully after reading this, portioning doesn’t seem so complicated.
 If you want to make your life even easier, though, we’ve got you covered.

-There are numerous portion control products like plates and containers that do the measuring for you.
+There are numerous food portion control products like plates and containers that do the measuring for you.

 Here are two of our favorites.